ibm-cloud-docs/containers/getting-started.md

 {: #classic-whats-next}

 - Go through the [{{site.data.keyword.containerlong_notm}} tutorial](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial) for installing the CLI or using the Kubernetes Terminal, creating a private registry, setting up your cluster environment, adding a service to your cluster, and deploying a {{site.data.keyword.watson}} app.
-- [Create a standard classic cluster](/docs/containers?topic=containers-clusters#clusters_ui) with multiple nodes that you can customize to your workload requirements and set up your cluster for high availability.
+- [Create a standard classic cluster](/docs/containers?topic=containers-clusters#clusters_ui) with multiple worker nodes that you can customize to your workload requirements and set up your cluster for high availability.